devgson/heroku-env-config/README.md

 ### Requirements
 * Node (6+)
 * Heroku cli
-* A project connected to heroku
+* A project hosted on heroku